-Committed to supporting community members affecting change in their communities, Barbara co-developed a Promotora train-the-trainer series, adopted in 5 local elementary and middle schools.
+Committed to supporting community members affecting change in their communities, Barbara co-developed a Promotora train-the-trainer series, adopted in numerous local elementary and middle schools.
 Creating, activating, and sustaining partnerships, she also established collaborations with rural and urban Native Americans, implementing “Kitchen Wisdom” class series, “Warriors of Wellness” youth engagement, assistance with development of an edible indigenous garden, and health policies targeted at decreasing sugar-sweetened beverage consumption.

 Prior to her current public health journey, Barbara was in private practice for almost 20 years.
 She has provided consultant services for numerous physician practices and supermarket chains, and has experience in nutrition software design, research, and medical systems analysis.